pay-theory/payment-components/README.md

     myCreditCard.tokenizeObserver(tokenized => {
         // results of the payment card tokenization
         // fires once when tokenization is completed
-        // you can associate listeners
-        // to trigger confirmation here
+        // this is a good place to enable confirmation })
-    })

     // only needed when REQUIRE_CONFIRMATION is true